The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Italy: Maria Gabriella Landers and Brian Dore of CIU Travel.

 Other than during Carnevale, the winter months in Venice are the least expensive and least crowded, but the cold can be brutal.

 There is no such thing as a “free” glass-blowing demonstration on the famed island of Murano.
 Sure, you don’t have to purchase a ticket, but the crowds (especially in the June–September high season), perfunctory visit, and hard-sell grand finale leave a bitter aftertaste.
-A much better option is to pay a bit upfront but be treated to a private, thoughtfully paced tour and demonstration in one of Venice’s most prestigious artisan glass factories (we can set up an appointment).
+A much better option is to pay a bit upfront but be treated to a private, thoughtfully paced tour and demonstration in one of Venice’s most prestigious artisan glass factories (Maria and Brian can set up an appointment).
 Here, you can see how intricate pieces are crafted by true masters.
-There is no hard sell here—this is a cultural visit, not a commercial one.
+There is no hard sell—this is a cultural visit, not a commercial one.

 Look at all this glass!
 Check out all this lace!
 How can Venetian artisans possibly produce so much?
 They don’t.
 Much of what you see crammed into the souvenir shops are knockoffs from China, slipped in among the local production.
 Buy directly from an artisan workshop on the islands of Murano (for glass) or Burano (for lace), or from one of their satellite shops on the main island.
 Not surprisingly, these locally made crafts carry price tags that reflect the hours of labor—not to mention years of training—that go into each piece.
 But take heart: By buying direct from the artist, you’re helping keep those increasingly endangered skills from disappearing completely.
 (P.S.
 Think that the elaborately decorated Carnevale masks are a traditional local art form?
 Think again.
 Historically, Venetian masks were a stark, anonymous white.
 Only in the past few decades have decorated masks been hawked to visitors.)

 Italians don’t tip in restaurants.
-Yes, we know you’ve read that there is a standard 10 percent.
+You may have read that there is a standard 10 percent.
 Or that the bill is rounded up.
 Or that you are expected to leave a little something.
 This is bunk.
 Italians don’t tip in restaurants.
 (Italian staff are paid a living wage and/or are members of the owner’s family.)
 You can tip, if you really want to.
 Or if you feel the service was extraordinary.
-Or if you simply don’t trust us.
 Go ahead.
 But Italians don’t.

 It’s a bit of a walk between the airport exit and the water-taxi stand, so get yourself a baggage cart once you’ve picked up your suitcases (deposit a 1-euro coin into the machine; you’ll get one back when you return the cart to a carrel).